This procedure defines the criteria for in-district eligibility to attend Lane Community College, and the process for

 A student who establishes the 90-day residency requirements during a term will be granted in-district status the following term.
 Exceptions will not be made to award residency retroactively.

-Students will need to initiate this process by filling out a Residency Statement form, available from Enrollment Services.
+Students will need to initiate this process by filling out the Request for Residency Change form, available from Enrollment Services.
 Any student who receives scholarship funds from another state, contingent upon being a resident of that state, cannot claim Oregon or district residency for tuition purposes.
 There is no residency requirement for Continuing Education.